Surname inflection

-In some languages and countries, surname inflection (přechylování příjmení, odmiana nazwiska, prechyľovanie priezviska) refers to the transformation of a surname, most often in the masculine gender, into a surname for a person of the opposite sex—thus usually a woman—by modifying the initial form of the surname.
+In some languages and countries, surname inflection (přechylování příjmení, odmiana nazwiska, prechyľovanie priezviska) refers to the transformation of a gendered surname.
+Most often, the surname is transformed from masculine to feminine by modifying the initial form of the surname.
+Inflection of surnames is especially typical for fusional languages, in which it is usually done with specific suffixes.

-The purpose is usually the expression of the family status of the bearer of the surname to be brought into line with the expression of its grammatical gender.
+The purpose of surname inflection is usually to express the surname bearer's family status using grammatical gender.

 Czech

-For historical and linguistic reasons, the forms of female surnames are mainly the result of the inflection of male surnames.

-Overview

-Personal names are inflected in a similar way (Jan/Ján - Jana) and nouns denoting persons, e.g. Czech and Slovak professions (doktor - doktorka).
-But the procedure is different for surnames.
-Inflection allows them to be inflected in accordance with the rule of agreement of subject and predicate, thereby expressing relationships in the sentence (for example, what is the podmet and what is the subject) in the sentence.
+Surnames are inflected in accordance with the rule of agreement of subject and predicate, thereby expressing relationships in the sentence (for example, what is the podmet and what is the subject).
+For historical and linguistic reasons, the forms of female surnames are mainly the result of inflecting male surnames.

-On the contrary, it rarely deviates from the feminine form of the surname to the masculine, e.g. when a person changes gender to masculine or during marriage the groom takes the bride's surname or for the son of an unmarried mother.
-Then the masculine form is used, commonly understood as basic, uninflected.

-The female variant of the surname is usually formed as feminative from the basic, male variant, or the male and female variants are grammatically symmetrical.
-Moreover, in some other languages and cultures, maiden surnames (belonging to the father, e.g. Polish -ówna) were or are being distinguished from wives' surnames (belonging to the husband, e.g. Polish -owa).
-Inflection of surnames is especially typical for inflective language, in which it is usually done with specific suffixes.
+The female variant of the surname is usually formed from the basic male variant, making the male and female variants grammatically symmetrical.
+Moreover, in some other languages and cultures, maiden surnames (belonging to the father, e.g. Polish -ówna) were or are being distinguished from married surnames (belonging to the husband, e.g. Polish -owa).